keiran-rowell/keiran-rowell.github.io/about.md

 <!--author-->

 ## Scientific Interests
 I'm fascinated by the mechanisms of the natural world, and enthusiastic about the capabilities of computation and tech to provide exquisite mechanistic insight.
 I'm applications driven -- with published work using excited state quantum chemical methods, molecular dynamics modelling of DNA, as well as coursework in bioinformatics.
-I'd love to combine my skills into multiscale modelling approaches to captivating research topics such as: photobiology, enzyme catalysis, and DNA photodamage.
+I'd love to combine my skills into multiscale modelling approaches to captivating research topics such as: photobiology, excited state dynamics, enzyme catalysis, and DNA photodamage.

 ## Computational Interests
 I have 5+ years working in Linux and high performance computing environments, writing shell scripts and commands to automate my calculations, data management and analysis.
 For larger scripts and code Python is my go-to language, and also my choice for student instruction due to its acessiblity.